HR-CMGT/MGDD-unity/snippets.md

 ### Switching scenes

 Create a new scene named 'gameover'.
-We'll switch to the gameover scene after a collision.
-You need to add the scene to the 'build settings'.
+Open **File > Build Settings** and drag all your scenes from the Unity editor into 'scenes in build'.
+This script will transition to the new scene after a collision:
 ```
 using UnityEngine.SceneManagement;
 void OnCollisionEnter2D(Collision2D coll) {